SCORES & STRUCTURES

 From outside the body: as by observing/reading how this relation develops.

 The In-Lab aims to identify and understand the structures within our bodies (somatic structures) vs the structures that articulate outside our bodies and that we are embedded in (social structures).
-How does this mutual relationship looks like?
+How does this mutual relationship look like?
 What kind of consequences come out of these interrelated dynamics?

 As tools for this exploration, a wide range of scores that vary between controlling devices/imposing structures and communication mechanisms/open structures for participation, will be researched (including notation systems, protocols, diagrams, maps, algorithms, human proportional systems).